mohamuhsin/secret-message/README.md

 At this point, the length should be 1 less than the original length.

 **3.** Use an array method to add the words to and Program as separate strings to the end of the secretMessage array.

+**4.** Change the word easily to the word right by accessing the index and replacing it.